 The Fayette County Juvenile Probation Office is a Court related office within the Fayette County Court of Common Pleas and falls under the direct supervision of Honorable Judge John F. Wagner Jr. It is charged with the responsibility of handling juveniles who are at least 10 years of age and have not yet reached their 18th birthday, reside within Fayette County and are alleged to have committed a Misdemeanor (M) or Felony (F) offense.

-Out of the total Juvenile Probation Office staff compliment, 9 are assigned to specific school districts within the County.
+Out of the total Juvenile Probation Office staff compliment, 10 are assigned to either the north or south regions which contains specific school districts within the County.
 Their primary duties are to develop and provide individual case management and supervision per each juvenile offender’s unique circumstances within the home, community and school setting.
 All case management activity falls under the community-based supervision model as authorized by the Juvenile Court Judges Commission and implemented within the agency on January 1, 2004.

 Additionally, 3 Officers’ are utilized for intake purposes to initialize the entire supervision process with one being dedicated to handling magistrate referrals due to the non-payment of summary level fines.
-Further, two Officers handle all of the out-of-home commitment procedures, concluding with the Deputy Chief and Chief Juvenile Probation Officer handling all administrative and operational facets of the agency.
+Further, two Officers handle all of the out-of-home commitment procedures, concluding with the Supervisor, Deputy Chief and Chief Juvenile Probation Officer handling all administrative and operational facets of the agency.

 The agency also employs a full-time administrative assistant and account clerk to handle all related documentation pertinent to it and the Juvenile Court.
 There is also a full-time Crime Victim Services Coordinator who is utilized on a shared basis between the agency and the local crime victims’ advocacy center.